hz37021999/MyCompiler/README.md

 # MyCompiler
-A simple Operating System Implementation for the course **Compiler Principles**
+A simple Compiler Implementation for the course **Compiler Principles**